-If your baby will breastfeed, this is the safest option in an emergency situation.
-However, many babies will be accustomed to feeding from a bottle either with expressed breastmilk or artificial baby milk.
+Breastfeeding is the safest way to feed a baby in an emergency situation.
+However, many babies will be accustomed to feeding from a bottle either with expressed breastmilk or formula.

-As feeding bottles and teats can be difficult to clean in emergency situations.
+Feeding bottles and teats can be difficult to clean in emergency situations.
 A safer option than a bottle is a cup.
 Babies who are bottle-fed can be taught to drink from a cup.

 What sort of cup to use